aditya-190/GCR-Meet-Students/README.md

 </p>

 ## 📜 Description:
-Chrome Extension Hepls in putting all the links of Google Meet, Google Classroom one place - Must for Students.
+Chrome Extension Helps in putting all the links of Google Meet, Google Classroom one place - Must for Students.

 - Tired of opening Google Classroom Again and again for links ?